Albion Rajkumar Banerji

 Sir Albion Rajkumar Banerji Esq.
 M.A.I.C.S.
 (10 October 1871 - 25 February 1950) was an Indian civil servant and administrator who served as the Diwan of Cochin from 1907 to 1914, 21st Diwan of Mysore from 1922 to 1926, and as Prime Minister of Kashmir from 1927 to 1929.

 Early life and education

 Banerji was born in Bristol in the Bengali Brahmo family of Sasipada Banerji.
 His father was a noted social reformer and labour activist from Baranagar near Calcutta.
 His mother Rajkumari Banerji was one of the first upper class Indian women to visit England.
 The family returned to India in 1872 and he was educated at the General Assembly's Institution and graduated from the University of Calcutta.
-Subsequently, he earned his master's degree at the Balliol College, Oxford and joined the Indian Civil Services in 1895.
+Subsequently, he earned his master's degree at the Balliol College, Oxford and he stood sixth in Indian Civil Services 1894 and joined the service in 1895.

 He married Nalini Gupta, daughter of Sir Krishna Govinda Gupta, the 6th Indian to join the ICS, who, towards the end of his distinguished career in the civil service, went to the Secretary of State's Council in London.